Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/docs/intro.md

 ![Cover](content/cover.png)

 ## Course Handbook
-**This is the course handbook for the project seminar Computational Ethology at the Ruhr-University Bochum for the Winter Semester 2021/22.**
+**This is the course handbook for the block seminar Tracking Animal Behavior at the Ruhr-University Bochum for the Winter Semester 2021/22.**

-In the following pages we will learn what we mean by behavior and how we can measure it.
-We will discuss common issues and apply some machine learning to track body parts with [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut), triangulate coordinated with [Anipose](https://github.com/lambdaloop/anipose) and classify behavior motifs with [VAME](https://github.com/LINCellularNeuroscience/VAME).
+In the following pages we will discuss what we mean by behavior and how we can measure it.
+We will learn to use [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) to track body parts from video data and analyze spatiotemporal dynamics to track animal behavior.

-You can access this handbook online from [GuillermoHidalgoGadea.com]() or [GitHub](https://github.com/Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology), and download specific sections as pdf in the upper right corner:
+You can access this handbook online from [GuillermoHidalgoGadea.com]() or [GitHub](https://github.com/Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior), and download specific sections as pdf in the upper right corner:

 ```{figure} content/downloadpdf.png
 ---